 Erasmus+ is the EU programme for education, training, youth and sport.
-One of its aims is to boost the skills and employability of university students by taking your studies overseas for between three and twelve months.
-It’s your chance to continue your course in a new environment and experience a different culture while you’re at it.
+One of its aims is to boost the skills and job prospects of university students.

 Can I apply?

 You are eligible for Erasmus+ courses if you are:

 - studying for a degree or recognised tertiary level qualification

 - at an institution, such as a university or college, with an Erasmus Charter for Higher Education

 - in your second year or more of study.

 You can also apply if you’re taking a short-term higher vocational education course, or studying part-time, providing you’re willing to study full-time when abroad.

 You can download a list of institutions with the charter from the European Commission.